blckbx/mybosbotexample/README.md

 1) Clone the repo: `git clone https://github.com/blckbx/bosbot.git`
 2) Create your own settings file: `cp .env .env.local` (prevents overwriting personal settings on update via `git pull` but mind changes made to `.env)
 3) Edit `nano .env.local` to your needs (see below).
+4) `npm install`: installs additional packages, see `package.json`
-4) At the top of the file set which `MANAGEMENT SWITCHES` should be applied.
+5) At the top of the file set which `MANAGEMENT SWITCHES` should be applied.

 - `ALLOW_BOS_RECONNECT`: BosBot checks for offline peers and tries to reconnect them within a given time period
 - `ALLOW_SIMPLE_RECONNECT`: BosBot checks for inactive peers and disabled channels and tries to reactivate them quickly via disconnecting and reconnecting